 What is Trumpet?

-Trumpets have been there in human societies for very long.
-The ancient people commonly used them as alarms for gatherings, war calls and parades as well.
+Trumpets have been there in human societies for a very long.
+The ancient people commonly used them as alarms for gatherings, war calls, and parades.

-Earlier, trumpets were made of shells, animal horns, wood etc., very different from the modern trumpet.
+Earlier, trumpets were made of shells, animal horns, wood, etc., which is very different from the modern trumpet.

-The origin of trumpet dates back to the 1500s.
-Later on, construction of the trumpets with brass with proper tubing began.
+The origin of the trumpet dates back to the 1500s.
+Later on, the construction of the trumpets with brass with proper tubing began.
 This is what a modern trumpet is like.

-It consists of about a 4.5 feet long tubing along with three valves.
-In the earlier times, there was no means to change the tubing length, while in the modern ones, the valves help change the pitch.
+It consists of about 4.5 feet long tubing along with three valves.
+In earlier times, there were no means to change the tubing length, while in the modern ones, the valves helped change the pitch.

 The smallest trumpets are called piccolo trumpets.
 Every type of trumpet has its piccolo trumpets built.